NJasp/fpga-theremin/README.md

 # Fpga-Theremin
-Theremin made with an FPGA board and UC/OS2 and NIOS
+Theremin made with an FPGA board, UC/OS2 and NIOS